Snowflakieeeee/Cyda/README.md

-Note: This was just a personal script/utility I wrote for myself within a day, but I will refactor the code later for general readability since I am pushing this to open source.

 # Cyda
 Cyda is a *much* simpler build system for C/C++.
 Designed after feeling lazy to write Makefiles for each new project.